Ryan-Sum/school_app/README.md

 # FBLA 2021 - 2022 Mobile Application Development

 This GitHub repo will contain my source code for the competitive events.
-I'm not able to distribute the apps or export them as executables, so this is proof that it is my own work.
+I'm not able to distribute the apps or export them as executables due to age restrictions on the app stores, so this is proof that it is my own work.
+I do not know if you will be able to run it due to problems with profiling, signing, and accounts, but hopefully you can.
+If not use the YouTube video linked in the Statement of Assurance PDF.

 ## About My Work